This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 To have proper plant growth, Light is needed.

-The process of photosynthesis is carried out by utilizing light energy and releasing oxygen and water.
+Photosynthesis is carried out by utilizing light energy and releasing oxygen and water.

 This helps the plants to produce food from carbon dioxide and water in the presence of chlorophyll.
 Thus, the quality and duration of sunlight affect the plant’s growth.